jdblack/odoo_docker/README.md

       # For example, setting the number of workers:
       ODOO_WORKERS: 5
 ```
-## Use Your Own odoo.conf
+# Create your own dynamic `odoo.conf`

-#### Step 1: Create an `odoo.conf` File
+## Step 1: Create an `odoo.conf` File

 Create a file in your project's folder called `odoo.conf`.
+We typically store these in a folder called `config`

-We recommend copying the [default odoo.conf file provided with this image](./src/odoo.conf) and then modifying it with the values you want to use.
+We recommend copying the [default odoo.conf file provided with this image](./src/odoo.conf)
+and then modifying it with the values you want to use.

 For example: